Dateline: Bogota, Colombia

-In some countries, if you own a property in a corporate structure, the capital gain or entire value of the property could be subject to corporate tax when you sell it.
+In some countries, if you own a property in a corporate structure, the capital gain or the entire value of the property could be subject to corporate tax when you sell it.

-Individuals generally have more exemptions for selling a property and can avoid capital gains tax in some countries, even if it’s not your primary residence.
+Individuals generally have more exemptions for selling a property and can avoid capital gains tax in some countries, even if it’s not their primary residence.
 If you hold a property for two to five years and sell it as an individual person, you can often get either a reduction or an elimination of capital gains tax scores.

 The corporate structure is much more difficult because the corporate rules apply, especially if you’re coming from the US and use an LLC.
 The LLC is a very interesting kind of hybrid model.
 It’s not really a corporation.
 The LLC itself doesn’t really make things more complicated.
 However, other countries don’t always have LLCs.
 So, if you come from the United States and you’re used to LLCs, you’re not going to find that same thing in many countries, and you will end up paying more tax.

 I used a corporate structure once and I ended up having to pay a VAT on the sale of the property because of a simple tax code.
-Real estate is not exempt from a VAT if you’re not selling to a VAT payer.
+Real estate is not exempt from VAT if you’re not selling to a VAT payer.
 I ended up having to pay $5,000 or $6,000 of my profit in VAT on this small deal because I had it in a corporate structure.

 I’ve made mistakes.
 I don’t have some secret sauce that makes me immune from ever making mistakes.
-But the more I do in the offshore world, I learn first hand what not to do.
+But the more I do in the offshore world, I learn firsthand what not to do.
 Then I tell you what to avoid.

-The big thing that I want you to understand is that buying property overseas is not the same as buying properties in your own country.
+The big thing that I want you to understand is that buying property overseas is not the same as buying property in your own country.
 If you think that way, you’re going to be disappointed and face more problems.

 Taxes are an issue that you need to consider when deciding to place a property in your own name or in a corporate structure.
 In a corporate structure, you’ll often pay a higher rate of tax on income, income may be subject to VAT, you’ll generally pay more in capital gains, and when you sell the property, you’ll have fewer exemptions and you may even pay VAT on the sale of the property.

-I is for Immigration
+I am for Immigration

 Not everyone who’s buying real estate overseas is buying it for the immigration benefit, however, buying real estate is a great way to take advantage of certain residence programs, such as permanent residence programs, fast-track naturalization programs, and citizenship by investment.

-The real estate you can purchase to get a citizenship by investment is generally not good.
+The real estate you can purchase to get citizenship by investment is generally not good.
 Although, in Turkey right now, they have a deal where you can buy any real estate you want and qualify for citizenship.
 Other countries have programs that take a little bit longer, two to five years.
 For these programs, buying real estate is the basis for getting a residence and possible citizenship in the future.